 About the Indigenous Music Development Program

 The Indigenous Music Development Program (IMDP) at Manitoba Music was launched in 2004 to support First Nation, Métis, and Inuit artists and music companies as they build sustainable careers in Manitoba’s music industry.
 The program delivers projects and services that respond to the needs of the industry as identified by a steering committee.

-IMDP is recognized both home and abroad as the driving force behind a vibrant Indigenous music community in Manitoba.
+IMDP is recognized both at home and abroad as the driving force behind a vibrant Indigenous music community in Manitoba.

 To assist people in the Indigenous community in Manitoba to develop sustainable careers in music by connecting them with opportunities within Manitoba Music and beyond.